east of woodley - sample

 He considered her lineage and societal prominence and whether he should exclude her from choice, then dismissed the thought.
 They could always post her to an Allied base away from danger.

-The Englishman ordered a second round of beverages after they’d exhausted the first.
+The Englishman ordered a second round of beverages after they’d drained the first.
 He resisted the urge to rush while interviewing Jane, for that was what it was, a job interview.
-He represented the employer.
-The barkeep refreshed their drinks and left them.
+She, the potential employee, albeit unwitting.
+While he represented the employer.
+The barkeep refreshed their drinks and departed.

 Tom made his call.
 He admired Jane’s characteristics - she was savvy and nobody’s fool.
 Her confidence and wilfulness were obvious, and she wasn’t afraid to speak her mind.
 And he reflected: She has an inner light that glows!
 Somewhat headstrong or assertive, perhaps, but they could channel that into a positive attribute.
 Tom’s tone shifted businesslike.